Capsize-Games/airunner/CONTRIBUTING.md

-# Contributing to AI Runner
+# AI Runner Contribution Guide

-All commits must be signed.

-If you would like to contribute to AI Runner see the contributing guidelines below.
+Thank you for your interest in contributing to AI Runner.
+This guide provides an overview of our project's conventions and practices.
+Please ensure all commits are signed.

 ---

-## Code Style
+## Coding Conventions

-- Use enums instead of strings for constants.
+- **Constants**: Use enums instead of strings.
+Enums should be stored in `enums.py`.
-- Store enums in `enums.py`.
+- **Naming Conventions**: Follow these naming styles:
-- Use `snake_case` for variables and functions.
+  - Variables and functions: `snake_case`
-- Use `PascalCase` for classes.
+  - Classes: `PascalCase`
-- Use `UPPER_SNAKE_CASE` for constants.
+  - Constants: `UPPER_SNAKE_CASE`
+  - Files and directories: `lowercase`.
+If a class name is `PascalCase`, separate it with underscores.
-- Use `lowercase` for files and directories.
-Separate `PascalCase` classes with underscores.
+- **Documentation**: Use `"""docstrings"""` for documenting code.
-- Use `"""docstrings"""` for documentation.
+- **Annotations**: Use the following annotations for specific purposes:
-- Use `# TODO: ...` for todos.
+  - `# TODO: ...` for tasks to be done.
-- Use `# FIXME: ...` for bugs.
+  - `# FIXME: ...` for known bugs that need fixing.
-- Use `# NOTE: ...` for notes.
+  - `# NOTE: ...` for important remarks.
-- Use `# HACK: ...` for hacks.
+  - `# HACK: ...` for temporary solutions.
-- Use `# XXX: ...` for warnings.
+  - `# XXX: ...` for potential problems.

 ---

-## Logging
+## Logging Practices

-- Use `self.logger` for logging in classes.
+- Use `self.logger` for logging within classes.

-### Examples:
+**Examples**:
 - `self.logger.debug("...")`
 - `self.logger.info("...")`
 - `self.logger.warning("...")`